 The study of teaching choral music and directing techniques for middle/junior high and senior high school.
 Topics include rehearsal techniques, repertoire, voicing, curriculum design, classroom management, learning styles, teaching strategies, strategies for teaching students with disabilities, the changing voice, and philosophy.
 Emphasis on the total year's program in perspective with performances and understanding the non-musical responsibilities of a middle/junior high and high school teacher.
 The course also focuses on the development, application, and refinement of musical and interpersonal skills needed for teaching in a secondary setting.
 Offered every third semester.
-Prerequisites: 265, EDUC 150, 215; admission to the teacher education program (music education concentration).
+Prerequisites: 265, EDUC 150 (music ed concentration).